 Seesaws or teeter-totters are great backyard ideas for kids, whether the addition is a standalone activity or an accessory to an existing playset.
 Seesaws promote balance and coordination skills in growing children.
 There are models that also have spinning action in addition to the up-and-down movement.
 If the nostalgic standard variety seesaw would suit your needs, add it to your growing list of DIY playground ideas and build your own.

-A sandbox can be an outdoor destination for children to get outside and work on their imaginative thinking with safe, tactile play.
-Even sandboxes large enough for siblings and friends could top the list of backyard ideas for small yards.
-The addition of a canopy can provide cooling shade and keep direct sunlight off of exposed skin.
+A sandbox can be an outdoor destination for children to get outside and work on their imaginative thinking.
+This is one of those backyard fun ideas that also sparks the imagination.
+At the top the list of backyard ideas for small yards, sandboxes can provide hours of play.
+Add a canopy to provide cooling shade and keep direct sunlight off exposed skin.

 A trampoline can bring a lot of bouncing fun to your backyard.
 Many have sturdy mesh netting around the enclosure to help prevent bouncers from tumbling out of the trampoline.
-Sizes vary depending on the amount of space in the outdoor play areas for kids and can be disassembled for storage out of the elements during cold winters.
+Sizes vary depending on the amount of space you have.
+This one of those backyard play area ideas that works well for children and adults.
+Plus, it can be disassembled for storage during cold winters.

 Use a fence to your advantage when thinking of kids backyard ideas.
 If the outdoor space is defined by a fence, make a giant chalkboard for budding artists to create their art.
 While chalkboard paint isn’t recommended for outdoor use, an exterior flat latex enamel variety can often provide enough texture for typical sidewalk chalk to rub off onto.

-Building a backyard treehouse is often top of the list of DIY playground ideas.
+Building a backyard treehouse is one of the classic playground ideas for a home.
 Designs can range from a simple platform perch to a custom-built fort on a full-size raised patio.
 The elevated play area creates a shaded space underneath that is suitable for a sandbox or picnic table.
 Many children would agree it’s a good backyard for kids if there’s a treehouse in it.